karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 # Implementation and Operational Notes

-When configuring the use of catalog zones, implementations should give the operator the ability to indicate whether the catalog zone consumer is a primary or secondary for a given catalog's member zones, along with whether the consumer is a signer of the zone.
+When configuring the use of catalog zones, implementations should give the operator the ability to indicate whether the catalog zone consumer is a primary or secondary for a given catalog's member zones.

+Secondary servers are not interested in the properties and parameters defined within this document and MUST ignore them.

-A given consumer MAY be any combination of primary, secondary, primary+signer or secondary+signer, but of course cannot be both primary _and_ secondary.
+A given consumer MAY be primary or secondary, but of course cannot be both.
+A consumer that has undefined consumer status should default to secondary, which will result in backward compatibility with {{RFC9432}}.

 It is not mandatory that the primary server for a given catalog zone is also the primary server for the catalog's member zones.

+As well as creating the undelying zone file and initial contents, the implementaion MUST also dynamically create and maintain related zone configuration and state.
+Further, the implementation MUST load and authoritatively serve the zone to clients.

 # Security Considerations